ajnelson/dfxmlfs/README.md

 This tool exists to deal with the file system presentation.
 Conceptually, you could equate this tool to running `ls -lR`, capturing its output to a text file, shipping that text file to another computer, and navigating that file *as a mounted file system*.
 The difference is, instead of the output of `ls -l`, this tool uses [Digital Forensics XML](http://forensicswiki.org/wiki/DFXML), a well-structured language for file system metadata.

+## License

+Licensing is under discussion.
+You can safely assume this is and will remain open-source code, but the exact variant and declaration needs to be picked.

+For now, assume LGPL v2.1, the original FUSE-Python license.

 ## Usage

-Use a Python version that has [`fuse-python`](http://sourceforge.net/p/fuse/fuse-python/ci/master/tree/) available.  `fuse-python` is a Python 2 module at the moment, so this example uses `python2.7`:
+Use a Python version that has [`fuse-python`](http://sourceforge.net/p/fuse/fuse-python/ci/master/tree/) available.
+FUSE-Python is a Python 2 module at the moment, so this example uses `python2.7`:

     python2.7 dfxmlfs.py \
       -o xmlfile=$path_to_dfxml_file \